oracle-quickstart/oci-arch-wordpress-mds/README.md

 # WordPress Themes to be installed by WP-CLI (minimum 1 theme)
 wp_themes = "lodestar,twentysixteen"

-# WordPress Themes to be installed by WP-CLI (minimum 1 theme)
+# WordPress Plugins to be installed by WP-CLI (minimum 1 plugin)
 wp_plugins = "hello-dolly,elementor"

 # WordPress Site Title